ljeanner/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

->- In the Database Id textbox, enter the following text : `orders`
+> - In the Database Id textbox, enter the following text : `orders`
->- In the Container Id textbox, enter the following text : `toprocess`
+> - In the Container Id textbox, enter the following text : `toprocess`
->- In the Item textbox, click on the `lightning` button and select `Outputs` from the previous action `Append id property and generate UUID`
+> - In the Item textbox, click on the `lightning` button and select `Outputs` from the previous action `Append id property and generate UUID`
->- Once everything is set, click on the Save button on the top left corner.
+> - Once everything is set, click on the Save button on the top left corner.

-The action should look like this :
+The action should look like this:

 ![Create Or Update Item](assets/lab1/image-16.png)